 Product activations in retail The role of point-of-purchase in the product marketing mix

 Most marketers are convinced that commercials on television or radio, in newspapers, on the internet or social media are our main motivation to look for a new product in a store.
 They are effective indeed on those of us (not many) that are already convinced of the quality of a product.

 However, most of us who buy a new product for the first time in a store, did not look for it on purpose.
 First, we see it on the shelves and only then we remember its advertising.
 Consciously or unconsciously, we make a connection, and we may decide to try the product.
-All out-of-store initiatives from the promotion mix work as a catalysator of a random event: I see it and then I recognize it.
+All out-of-store marketing levers work as a catalysator of a random event: I see it and then I recognize it.

 The promotion mix is part of the marketing mix.
 It refers to the integration of communication initiatives used by marketers to create awareness and eventually persuade consumers to make a purchase.